Shazelina Zainul Abidin

+She taught Contemporary US Foreign Politics at the University of Sheffield in 2014 and 2015 and still regularly speaks on a variety of international relations issues and subjects, upon the request of public universities and organisations.

 Education

 She attended Sekolah Seri Puteri boarding school.
 She graduated with a B.A.
-(Hons) from Queen Mary University of London, her Masters from the University of Edinburgh and her PhD from the University of Sheffield.
+(Hons) from Queen Mary University of London, an M.Sc from the University of Edinburgh and a PhD (without amendments) from the University of Sheffield.
 She joined the Foreign Ministry in 1996.

 Career

 In 2009, she was a member of the Malaysian delegation to the United Nations.
 In 2013, she was on the host committee of the Global Summit of Women.

 In 2019, she appeared at a Supdeco conference.
+In 2022, Shazelina gave the Keynote Address at the Perdana Leadership Foundation's CEO Forum 2022, a forum for Malaysian CEOs inspired by former Prime Minister Mahathir Mohamad.

 For her work in Senegal, Shazelina was awarded the prestigious National Order of the Lion at the rank of Commander by the President of the Republic of Senegal, Mr Macky Sall, in 2021.